Verpous/mscripts/README.md

 `L <list-name> <list-id> <default?>`

 `<list-name>` is a name you want to give your list.
-When I run `bash mup.sh movies`, mup looks for a list with the name movies in my mconfig, and the files it creates for this list get named 'movies.csv', 'movies.json'.
+When I run `bash mup.sh movies`, mup looks for a list with the name movies in my mconfig, and the files it creates for this list get named "movies.csv", "movies.json".
 This field only supports alphanumeric characters and underscores, and is case-insensitive.

 `<list-id>` is the ID given to your list by IMDb (the IDs in this example are made up).
 You can find out your list's ID by opening it up in the browser.
 The URL of the list page should look like this: `imdb.com/list/ls123456789`.
-Whatever number it says there instead of '123456789' is your list's ID. mup needs to know this ID in order to export your list to CSV.
+Whatever number it says there instead of "123456789" is your list's ID. mup needs to know this ID in order to export your list to CSV.

 You can actually run `bash mup.sh 123456789` directly to download this list and create a category for it even if it's not in your mconfig.
 But it's easier to memorize a name and naming it lets you include it in cool categories.